 MTH 101, MTH 105, MTH 108, MTH 120, MTH 121, MTH 140, MTH 141, MTH 142 or MTH 151.
-Students majoring in Early Childhood Education take MTH 111 (4 credits) and MTH 113 (4 credits); Mild/Moderate Educational Needs majors take MTH 111 (4 credits) and MTH 112 (4 credits) for core.
+Students majoring in Inclusive Early Childhood Education and Mild/Moderate Educational Needs take MTH 111 (4 credits) and MTH 113 (4 credits) for core.
 Prerequisite: Registration into these courses (except for MTH 101, MTH 105, MTH 108) requires students to have scored at least 22 on the quantitative portion of the ACT, a SAT Math Section Score of 550 or higher, or a SAT Math Test Score of 27.5 or higher.
 For students with both ACT and SAT scores, the higher placement will be used.
 Students who wish to challenge their ACT- or SAT-based placement, or students entering Baldwin Wallace University without ACT or SAT test scores, must take a mathematics placement test in order to take their MTH core course.
 Students should complete their MTH core requirement during their first two semesters at BW if they meet the prerequisite upon entry, or within their first three semesters if the prerequisite must be completed first.

-\Exception to requirement: Students who received credit for AP Statistics or AP Calculus are exempt from the MTH core requirement and will receive credits as follows:
+Exception to requirement: Students who received credit for AP Statistics or AP Calculus are exempt from the MTH core requirement and will receive credits as follows: